Demian Voorhagen: Strategic Entrepreneurial Growth

 27:38.33 – Demian Voorhagen

-27:52.60 – Brian Crane
+27:52.60 – Brian David Crane

 28:13.81 – Demian Voorhagen

 And I was never interested that much in being a developer.
 It was more interesting to learn about.
-Okay so how does a developer work.
+Okay so how does a developer work?
 What do they think?
-How do I communicate with them and I can j p pretty much in a sales call.
+How do I communicate with them?
+And I can jump pretty much in a sales call.
 Someone can tell me.
-What their technical requirements are for a project and I can pretty much guesstimate quite well if this is very easy to do.
-It’s going to be a medium sized project or okay, well this is going to require serious funding a big team and quite some years and having that skill in a call makes a lot of sense and has been quite useful to date and I can also on a technical level help a lot of my clients were typically the commercial guy isn’t really able to do that much.
-But yeah, so to answer your question I’m more of the commercial side.which is literally everything from sales marketing operations sales calls these kinds of things.
+What their technical requirements are for a project and I can pretty much estimate quite well if this is very easy to do.
+It’s going to be a medium sized project or okay, well this is going to require serious funding a big team and quite some years, and having that skill in a call makes a lot of sense, and has been quite useful to date.
+And on a technical level help. a lot of my clients were typically the commercial guy and isn’t really able to do that much.
+But yeah, so to answer your question I’m more of the commercial side, which is literally everything from sales, marketing operations, sales calls, these kinds of things.
 Yep exactly.

-29:50.80 – Brian Crane
+29:50.80 – Brian David Crane

 Yeah, the money coming in the door.
-Let’s say yeah so then with your if you have crypto and dama trading over here.
-Although it’s dama trading Ai that would be clear for those listening.and then you have.
-Also in crypto at a meta level a tremendous amount of projects that are launching have tokens that are nominally associated with AI.
-Are you dabbling at all in that world in terms of what’s happening on chain with I don’t know let’s call it fetch.
-Ah, AiTao is a bit of a tensor .
+Let’s say yeah so then with your if you have crypto and demo trading over here.
+Although it’s demo trading AI that would be clear for those listening, and then you have also in crypto at a meta level, a tremendous amount of projects that are launching have tokens that are nominally associated with AI.
+Are you dabbling at all in that world in terms of what’s happening on chain?
+I don’t know let’s call it Fetch AI, AI Tao Bittensor.
 I don’t know if you’re familiar with some of these projects.
-But yeah, like are you also are you watching this, you got a master’s you got a master’s in Aiyou you have a background in crypto you’re I know you’re working with like institutional funds.
-In terms of data trading.
-But like are you watching what’s going on as well over here with ah yeah, with what’s going on on chain with these ai tokens.
+But yeah, like are you also are you watching this?
+You got a masters, you got a masters in AI.
+You have a background in crypto.
+You’re working with like institutional funds.
+In terms of demo trading.
+But like are you watching what’s going on as well over here with what’s going onchain with these AI tokens.

 30:57.98 – Demian Voorhagen

-I mean slightly but not as much as most people think i’m so the old crypto thing that we do for funds.
+I mean slightly but not as much as most people think I’m so the old crypto thing that we do for funds.
 It’s more about buying and selling assets and delivering an efficient infrastructure.

-31:00.94 – Brian Crane
+31:00.94 – Brian David Crane

 Okay.